tychon/phrases/README.md

 * Don't overdo the security here.
 You are going to post the password in your crappy browser anyways.

+### How to choose the number of PBKDF2 rounds

+To quote the RFC 2898:

+> An iteration count has traditionally served the purpose of increasing
+> the cost of producing keys from a password, thereby also increasing
+> the difficulty of attack.
+For the methods in this document, a minimum
+> of 1000 iterations is recommended.
+This will increase the cost of
+> exhaustive search for passwords significantly, without a noticeable
+> impact in the cost of deriving individual keys.

+It was published in year 2000 and suggests 1000 rounds.
+Simply assume a variant of Moore's law saying the computational power of a CPU doubles every two years and calculate the number of rounds you should use with

+`1000 * 2^((YEAR-2000)/2)`

+where YEAR is the current year.
+For year 2015 this gives 181 000 rounds, which is a surprisingly good estimate for my computer.

 # Under The Hood